Best Dog Food For Picky Eaters: Quick Picks

 But A Pup Above foods have a couple of other things that set them apart from the crowd.
 For starters, there’s the aforementioned protein content.

-Each one of the brand’s five recipes are full of muscle-building, activity-fueling protein (11 grams per 100 Calories in this recipe).
+Each one of the brand’s five recipes is full of muscle-building, activity-fueling protein (11 grams per 100 Calories in this recipe).
 In fact, some A Pup Above recipes boast nearly twice the protein content of any other fresh option.

 But that’s not the only thing that makes these meals so tasty — they’re also cooked sous-vide-style (a “slow-and-low” cooking method currently popular among high-end restaurants and foodie-types, but rare in the dog-food world).